Cannibalism at sea: Cases where no fair lottery was held

-Depiction of a cabin boy by Thomas Rowlandson (1799).
-On the Francis Spaight, only the four teenage cabin boys were submitted to a lottery, which resulted in one of them being killed and consumed.
+1799 illustration of a cabin boy.
+On Francis Spaight, the ship's four cabin boys were submitted to a lottery, which resulted in one of them being killed and eaten by the rest of the crew.

 In other cases, it is known that somebody was killed for survival cannibalism without a fair lottery taking place.
 In such cases, the victim was almost always a person of low status, such as an enslaved Black person or a teenage boy.

+With Black slaves or cabin boys as victims

 In the winter of 1765/66, the American ship Peggy drifted for months after a severe storm had destroyed all its means of navigation.
 Having eaten all their provisions and any remaining "tobacco, lamp oil, candles, and ... leather", the crew told the captain they would hold a lottery to decide who should be slaughtered to feed the others.
 But among themselves, they had already decided to kill the one Black slave on board, and after a sham lottery, they "shot him through the head.
 One of the crew ate the victim's raw liver; some of the rest of the body was cooked, and the remainder was pickled."

 At nearly the same time, in 1766, a vessel named Tiger was shipwrecked.
 After provisions had run out, the sailors decided to kill the one "negro youth" on board (likely an enslaved person) rather than drawing lots, as one of them freely reported afterwards.
 The dead body was then smoked to last longer.

 The Irish sailing barque Francis Spaight capsized and almost sank in December 1836 near the coast of Canada.
 All provisions were lost or spoiled.
 Four of the fifteen survivors were teenage apprentices.
 Two weeks after the accident, the captain decided that "lots should be drawn between the four boys, as they had no families, and could not be considered so great a loss to their friends, as those who had wives and children depending upon them."
 The boys protested against this unfair decision, but in vain.
 The lot fell on fourteen-year-old Patrick O'Brien, whom the ship's cook then killed.
 During the next few days, the sailors survived by drinking his blood and eating his flesh.

 In the late nineteenth century, a British resident magistrate met a captain named Anson whose crew "had run short of provisions" while "bring[ing] a yacht from England to Australia".
 Accordingly, they had killed and "eaten the cabin boy".
 No lot drawing is mentioned, but they had somehow escaped legal consequences, "probably upon some plea of self-preservation".